-Everyone gets frazzled and restless from time to time — however, if you frequently feel tense or worried, you might suffer from anxiety disorder.
-Such disorders comprise of more than short-lived fear or worry.
-For someone who help people with anxiety, this problem doesn’t disappear and may grow worse over a period of time if you don’t pay attention.
+Everyone gets frazzled and restless from time to time — however, if you frequently feel tense or worried, you might suffer from emotional anxiety .
+Such emotions comprise of more than short-lived fear or worry.
+For someone who help people with emotional anxiety, this problem doesn’t disappear and may grow worse over a period of time if you don’t pay attention.

-Stress will play a big part in anxiety issues.
-Emotional abuse, major life event, or loss of an income or loved one may be what produces anxiety attacks, as will the minor daily stressors like standing in lengthy grocery store lines, traffic jams, and unending emails or texts.
+Stress will play a big part in emotional anxiety .
+Emotional abuse, major life event, or loss of an income or loved one may be what produces emotional anxiety attacks, as will the minor daily stressors like standing in lengthy grocery store lines, traffic jams, and unending emails or texts.

-"Stress will play a big part in anxiety issues.
-Emotional abuse, major life event, or loss of an income or loved one may be what produces anxiety attack"
+"Stress will play a big part in emotional anxiety issues.
+Emotional abuse, major life event, or loss of an income or loved one may be what produces emotional anxiety attack"

 New to Hypnotherapy?
 I also have the following posts to help you understand the process: